rimutaka/posts/cloudfront-analytics/readme.md

 * The depth of detail in GA is many times better than what we get from CloudFront charts and reports.
 * GA has many more metrics and insights than CloudFront.

-These GA menus list only a subset of all the GA views, compared to 4 views in CloudFront:
+For example, these GA menus list only a subset of all the GA views, compared to only 4 views in CloudFront:

 ![google analytics menus](ga-menus.png)